a2k-hanlon/language-8051-assembly/README.md

-# language-8051-assembly package
+# language-8051-assembly-crosside package

-Syntax highlighting and snippets for 8051 assembly.
+Syntax highlighting and snippets for 8051 assembly, adapted for use alongside CrossIDE by Jesus Calvino-Fraga.
 This is a package for GitHub's Atom editor.

 This package is unlikely to be updated.
-Feel free to fork and modify according to your needs if you are trying out 8051 assembly!
+Feel free to fork and modify according to your needs.

 Code is **MIT licensed**.